MevSecurity/MevSecurity.github.io/content/posts/Geth DoS with GraphQL/index.md

 if __name__ == "__main__":
     main()
 ```
-This will generate a payload.json file that can be sent through the GraphQLinterface :
+This will generate a payload.json file that can be sent through the GraphQL interface :

 ![Exploitation with GraphiQL](6-geth-graphiql.png "image_tooltip")